 The maximum stated corporate U.S. federal income tax rate applicable to ordinary income and net capital gain currently is 21%.
 Actual marginal tax rates may be higher for some shareholders, for example, through reductions in deductions.
-Distributions from an Income Fund generally will not gualify for the "dividends-received deduction" applicable to corporate shareholders with respect to certain dividends.
-Distributions from an Equity Fund may qualify for the "dividends-received deduction" applicable to corporate shareholders with respect to certain dividends.
-Naturally, the amount of tax payable by any taxpayer will be affected by a combination of tax laws covering, for example, deductions, credits, deferrals, exemptions, sources of income and other matters.
+Subject to limitations and other rules, a corporate shareholder of a Fund may not be eligible for the dividends received deduction on Fund distributions attributable to dividends received by the Fund from domestic corporations, which, if received directly by the corporate shareholder, would qualify for such a deduction.
+For eligible corporate shareholders, the dividends-received deduction may be subject to certain reductions, and a distribution by a Fund attributable to dividends of a domestic corporation will be eligible for the deduction only if certain holding period and other requirements are met.
+These requirements are complex; therefore, corporate shareholders of the Funds are urged to consult their own tax advisers and financial planners.
+The amount of tax payable by any taxpayer will be affected by a combination of tax laws covering, for example, deductions, credits, deferrals, exemptions, sources of income and other matters.